pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/raw/mobility/external/README.md

 # 📁 `data/raw/mobility/external/`
 ### *Raw GPS mobility traces from the CRAWDAD roma/taxi dataset*

 This directory contains the **original**, **unprocessed mobility traces** from the [CRAWDAD roma/taxi dataset](https://ieee-dataport.org/open-access/crawdad-romataxi), a month‑long collection of GPS positions from approximately 320 taxi cabs operating in Rome.
-These files represent the **source‑of‑truth raw mobility data** used in the batch ingestion pipeline and are stored exactly as provided by the dataset authors.
+This file represents the **source‑of‑truth raw mobility data** used in the batch ingestion pipeline and is stored exactly as provided by the dataset authors.

 The dataset is distributed as a compressed archive (e.g., `taxi_february.tar.gz`) containing timestamp‑ordered TXT logs.
 To keep the repository lightweight and GitHub-friendly, `taxi_february.tar.gz` is stored in **Azure Blob Storage** and accessed automatically during execution.